creativecommons/global-network-strategy/docs/Guide_for_vouching_applicants.md

 # **How to vouch** applicants for membership in the Network

+## Guidelines for acting on vouch requests by applicants for membership in the Network

-* To be a member of the CC Global Network (Individual or Institutional), applicants must [agree with the Charter](https://github.com/creativecommons/global-network-strategy/blob/master/docs/Global_Network_Membership_Charter.md), provide some track record of serving as an active contributor to the CC movement, **and have been vouched by two current network members**.
+* To become a member of the CC Global Network (Individual or Institutional), applicants must [agree to abide with the Charter](https://github.com/creativecommons/global-network-strategy/blob/master/docs/Global_Network_Membership_Charter.md), provide some track record of serving as an active contributor to the CC movement, **and have been vouched for by two current network members**.

 * You, as a member, may *vouch* -support  the application of- new members seeking to become part of the Network.

-* Vouching an applicant is not an automatic process, it’s an act of trust.
-When someone asks you to vouch for her to become a member, please consider the following:
+* Vouching for an applicant is not an automatic process, it’s an act of trust and affirmative statement about the individual or institution’s ability to contribute positively to the CC Global Network.

+* You must never use impermissible criteria for deciding whether to vouch or not vouch for an individual or institution.
+In particular, you must abide by the **Evaluation Criteria Applicable to Vouchers and the Interim Membership Council**, set forth below.

+* You will be asked to affirmatively state that you are acting consistent with those criteria when you vouch for an individual or institution.

+* When someone asks you to vouch for their membership, please consider the following:

 <table>
   <tr>